 Preparing for Your Court Date

-Court sessions are generally held every Thursday at 2:30 PM (Please see the Franklin Township Calendar (PDF) for exceptions.)
+Court sessions are generally held every Thursday at 2:00 PM and every Friday at 8:30 AM (Please see the Franklin Township Calendar (PDF) for exceptions.)

 Your day in court informational packets: